strapi/documentation/docs/user-docs/latest/content-manager/configuring-view-of-content-type.md

+---
+title: Configuring views of a content type - Strapi User Guide
+description: The following documentation covers how you can configure the view of a content type in your Strapi application.
+---

 # Configuring the views of a content type

 Depending on their type, content types can be divided into 2 interfaces: the list view and the edit view.
 Both interfaces can be configured.